LexMainye/nbo_innovation_sprint/Finetuning/Non_standard_speech_results/English/whisper-small/run4_whisper_small_eng_report.md

 ## 4. Conclusion

-This fourth experimental run tested a `constant_with_warmup` scheduler, combined with `weight_decay` and `early_stopping` to control for overfitting.
+This fourth experimental run tested the introduction of `weight_decay` and `early_stopping` to control for overfitting, while also using a `constant_with_warmup` scheduler.

 The results are mixed.
-The `constant_with_warmup` scheduler led to the model achieving its best performance very quickly (by step 500).
-However, it also proved to be highly prone to overfitting, as the `weight_decay` of 0.01 was insufficient to prevent the validation loss from climbing.
+The model achieved its best performance very quickly (by step 500), but the `weight_decay` of 0.01 was insufficient to prevent the validation loss from climbing, indicating persistent overfitting.

 The use of `early_stopping` with `load_best_model_at_end=True` was **critical**.
 It successfully identified and saved the best-performing checkpoint (step 500) before the model's generalization degraded further.
 This saved checkpoint resulted in a strong dev WER of 16.6%, although its test WER (10.9%) did not surpass the simpler schedulers from Run 1 or Run 3.

-This run demonstrates that while the scheduler is aggressive, it *can* find a good minimum quickly, but it requires robust regularization and careful checkpointing to be effective.
+This run demonstrates that while the regularization techniques were necessary, the chosen `weight_decay` value was not high enough for this specific scheduler.
+It confirms that `load_best_model_at_end` is an essential safeguard.